 Just remember that, like all good things, 0% APR offers come to an end.
 If you don’t pay your balances off before your introductory offer is up, you’ll watch as your interest rate resets to a much higher variable APR.

-Your best bet is thinking long and hard about how much you want to borrow, how much time you need to pay it off, and the monthly payment you can afford before you pull the trigger on any loan.
+Think long and hard about how much you want to borrow, how much time you need to pay it off and the monthly payment you can afford before you commit to any loan or line of credit.
 Then and only then can you borrow money with minimal risk of your new debt inflicting harm on your other financial goals.
 Also, leave plenty of wiggle room in your budget even after accounting for repayment of your new debt – remember, life happens.